SouthernMethodistUniversity/geospatialdata/README.md

 * Working with Tools (openrefine, Voyant)

 ### Presenting: How do you want to share your sources and your findings?
+* Are you trying to create multiple discrete image for a text or presentations?
+* Are you trying to create a static or interactive visualization?

 ## Goals: What is it you want to do?
 * Where are you in the process?